Relationship Counseling: Couples Therapy Vs. Marriage Counseling

 Common benefits of couples therapy and relationship counseling

 Relationship therapy is designed to help individuals and couples with a variety of relationship issues, including how to resolve conflicts, stress management, communication coaching and more.
-Therapists use a variety of techniques such as psychotherapy, cognitive behavioral therapy (CBT), mindfulness practices and other strategies to help partners build a stronger connection, improve their ability to deal with difficult feelings, and ultimately strengthen their relationship.
+Couples therapists use a variety of techniques such as psychotherapy, cognitive behavioral therapy (CBT), mindfulness practices and other strategies to help partners build a stronger connection, improve their ability to deal with difficult feelings, and ultimately strengthen their relationship.

 Strengthening bonds with relationship counseling to improve mental health